DeveloperMaris/personvardi-parser/README.md

 A Python script to retrieve and parse information from [Personvārdi DB](https://personvardi.pmlp.gov.lv/index.php)

+Personvārdi DB provides information about the count of the registered names in the population register (iedzīvotāju reģistrā) and the name explanation if available.

+If you are using this resource, you must also include the copyright information, that the source of the data comes from: [Pilsonības un migrācijas lietu pārvalde](https://personvardi.pmlp.gov.lv)

 ### Attention
 If this script is executed too often, your IP address can get blocked by the host!